 Type of the paper

 It publishes material ranges from short, concise research papers to more tutorial articles.
 Caspian Journal of Mathematical Sciences, is concerned, as all branches of mathematics and its applications.
-The journal publishes important research and expository papers and short communications devoted to solving nonlinear problems in all areas of theory, methods and applications of nonlinear analysis.
+The journal considers Research Article, Research Note, Special issue article and corigendum article types devoted to problems in all areas of theory, methods and applications of Mathematical analysis and related topics.
 In particular, we will consider papers within the areas of specialization of our Editorial Board Members.
 Clearly, papers that tend to integrate and interrelate theory, methods and applications within the scope of the journal will be particularly welcomed.

 Submission of an article implies that the work described has not been published previously (except in the form of an abstract or as part of a published lecture or academic thesis), that it is not under consideration for publication elsewhere, that its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out, and that, if accepted, it will not be published elsewhere including electronically in the same form, in English or in any other language, without the written consent of the copyright-holder.